XanaduAI/qml-benchmarks/README.md

 # Benchmarking for quantum machine learning models

-This repository contains tools to compare the performance of near-term quantum machine learning (QML) as well as standard classical machine learning models on supervised learning tasks.
+This repository contains tools to compare the performance of near-term quantum machine learning (QML) as well as standard classical machine learning models on supervised and generative learning tasks.

 It is based on pipelines using [Pennylane](https://pennylane.ai/) for the simulation of quantum circuits, [JAX](https://jax.readthedocs.io/en/latest/index.html) for training,